 Then, the spreadsheet based tool is run and the main VBA 5 code begins its job.
-After having been displayed a "disclaimer" dialogue box, the user is put in front of a dialogue box asking him the name of the file to create (this name is used to create the input file and the results files) - see Figure 6-2 below.
+After the display of a warning asking to be patient and not turn off the program during execution, and then a "disclaimer" dialogue box, the user is put in front of a dialogue box asking him the name of the file to create (this name is used to create the input file and the results files) - see Figure 6-2 below.

-File name cho
+File name choice for the current case (.xls)

-Enter a file name for the present new case:
+Enter a file name for the present new case: .xls(m)

-.xls(m)

-o k
+, o k